Dusttoo/wumbo/docs/SETUP_FOR_SUCCESS.md

 ---

-*This setup provides a solid foundation for building a production-ready, scalable, and maintainable family budget application.*
+*This setup provides a solid foundation for building a production-ready, scalable, and maintainable Wumbo application.*